Court reporter computer The #1 Problem Facing Court reporters today.

 I have talked to most the court reporters is in the country today, and the number one issue that they have in their minds is the poor quality coming from their audio sync court reporting software.
 Everyone is frustrated by the lack of quality in the records.
 So I'm going to set the record straight with definitive answer to your questions.
 I'm going to break it down to two categories, laptop recordings and steno machine recordings.

 First, lets' talk about laptop recording, because it's what most of the court reporters are using in their work.
 Often times court reporters call me as they realize that their new laptop only has one input/output socket.
 This is often called a combo jack.
 It combines a microphone and a headset into one input, and is a disaster for court reporters.
 So when you buy a laptop you should be looking for a computer that has two jacks.
 One for a headset, and one for a microphone.
 The natural solution for this is a USB Court Reporter microphone for reporters, that doesn't use an analog input.
 The problem with this is that most USB microphones are made in China with inferior sound quality.
-So if your microphone or adapter says Andrea on it, it's made in China and costs about a few dollars to manufacture.
+China USB audio adapter costs a few dollars to manufacture.
 This will reflect in your audio sync recordings.

 The next major mistake that court reporters make is, they buy their microphones from the East Coast.
 These microphones are often cheap imitations of the Martel court reporter microphones.
 A cheap microphone just amplifies all the surrounding sounds (including background noise).
 This will leave you with a lot of extraneous noise and it will be very difficult for you to create an accurate transcript, not to mention taking up a lot of your time.
 All the Martel microphones are specifically designed for voice, and the quality that we produce is the highest in the world.
 Each Martel microphone is handcrafted in California to broadcast quality specifications.
 Another feature that makes the Martel microphones unique is the integration of a hearing aid IC chip inside.
 The hearing aid chip filters out background noise like air conditioners, paper rustling, and ambient noise.
 This cutting-edge high-tech filter is actively tracking human voice.
 Lastly, and just as important, Martel microphones have a gain that turns up the volume when people are speaking in low or hushed tones.
 Additionally, the further voices are heard by the mic, it continues to turn up it's power.
 That is the reason why if you've used a Martel microphone, you will continue to use one for the rest of your career.